pokeghosst/pokebook/README.md

 ## Docker image

-The Docker image is _probably_ working but I haven't properly tested it yet.
+The Docker image is _probably_ working, but I haven't properly tested it yet.

 # Developing